-The University and certain auxiliary organizations have established a public entity risk pool, the CSURMA, a blended component unit of the University, to centrally manage workers' compensation, general liability, industrial and nonindustrial disability, unemployment insurance coverage, and other risk-related programs.
-The liability included in the accompanying financial statements reflects the estimated ultimate cost of settling claims related to events that have occurred on or before June 30, 2010.
-The liability includes estimated amount that will be required for future payments of claims that have been reported and claims related to events that have occurred but have not been reported.
+The University and certain auxiliary organizations have established the California State University Risk Management Authority (CSURMA), a blended component unit of the University, to centrally manage workers' compensation, general liability, industrial and nonindustrial disability, unemployment insurance coverage, and other risk-related programs.
+The liability included in the accompanying financial statements reflects the estimated ultimate cost of settling claims related to events that have occurred on or before June 30, 2011.
+The liability includes estimated amounts that will be required for future payments of claims that have been reported and claims related to events that have occurred but have not yet been reported.
+The liability is also reduced by estimated amounts recoverable from the reinsurer that are related to the liabilities for unpaid claims and claim adjustment expenses.
 The liability is estimated through an actuarial calculation using individual case basis valuations and statistical analyses.
-Although considerable variability is inherent in such estimates, management believes that the liability is a reasonable estimate at June 30, 2010.
+Although considerable variability is inherent in such estimates, management believes that the liability is a reasonable estimate at June 30, 2011.

-Changes in the self-insurance claims liability for the two years ended June 30, 2010 are as follows:
+Changes in the self-insurance claims liability for the two years ended June 30, 2011 are as follows: